Apple crossbody strap review 4

 Every product is carefully selected by our editors and experts.
 If you buy from a link, we may earn a commission.
 Learn more.
 For more information on how we test products, click here.

-First, a little bit of housekeeping.
-The Apple Crossbody Strap comes in 10 colours, but at the time of publication, it is only compatible with a select group of iPhone cases.
-We were also provided with this product for the purposes of this review, but Apple won’t read, see, or hear about this before we publish it.
+I’ve been using the new Apple Crossbody Strap with the iPhone 17 Pro Max that I’ve been reviewing, and today we’re going to explore my initial thoughts surrounding it, now that I’ve had a chance to live with it.
+However, let’s first take care of a bit of housekeeping.
+It comes in 10 colours and is only compatible with a select group of iPhone cases at the time of publication.
+Second, we were provided with this product for this review, but Apple won’t read, see, or hear about this before we publish it.
 Now that we have that out of the way, let’s look closer at the strap.

 Apple Crossbody Strap (Purple) | Image: Ben McKimm / Man of Many